Wrinkles - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Many wrinkle-reduction techniques are available to help minimize wrinkles.
 Your doctor may prescribe one or more treatments in order to achieve the greatest results.

 • Prescription creams and serums: Your doctor may recommend anti-wrinkle creams containing prescription-strength retinoids, which are derived from vitamin A. These products, such as tretinoin, tazarotene, and adapalene, help reduce fine lines and uneven skin tone.
 Results may take a few weeks or months to appear.
-Retinoids can cause skin irritation like rashes, dryness, or burning and should not be used during pregnancy.
+Retinoids can cause skin rashes, dryness, or burning and should not be used during pregnancy.
 Retinoids can also make your skin more sensitive to sunlight, so they are often applied at night.
 If used during the day, sunscreen with at least SPF 30 and protective clothing, like a wide-brimmed hat, are recommended.

 • Botox injections: Small doses of Botox are injected into specific facial muscles to temporarily paralyze them, reducing the appearance of wrinkles.
 Botox is effective for frown lines, forehead creases, and crow’s feet.
 Results typically take up to seven days and last for a few months, with repeat treatments required to maintain the effect.
 Possible side effects include headaches, droopy eyelids, and localized pain, swelling, or bruising at the injection site.